lsirm12pl: An R package for latent space item response modeling: 2PL LSIRM For Dichotomous Data

-The argument names and default values for prior specification are the same for the parameters $\theta,\ \beta,\ \gamma,\ \sigma$ as described in Table \ref{prior_option} in Appendix.
-For item discrimination parameters $\alpha$, the arguments and default values are \code{pr_mean_alpha = 0.5, pr_sd_alpha = 1}.
+The prior distributions for $\theta_k$, $\beta_i$, ${\bf z}_k$, ${\bf w}_i$, and $\gamma$ are identical for the 1PL LSIRM.
+For item discrimination parameters $\alpha$, a log-normal distribution is used with a mean of $\mu_{\alpha}$ and a variance of $\tau_{\alpha}^2$, as $\alpha$ is typically assumed to be positive.
+The argument names and default values for the prior specification are shown in the Github site.
+For the item discrimination parameters $\alpha$, the arguments and default values are \code{pr\_mean\_alpha = 0.5, pr\_sd\_alpha = 1}.

-The conditional posterior distribution for each parameter is similar to Equation \eqref{1pl-posterior} in Appendix.
-The jumping rule of each parameter is given in Table \ref{jumping} in Appendix.
-The default jumping rule for $\alpha$ is \code{jump_alpha = 1.0}.
+The conditional posterior distribution for each parameter follows the same form as the Equation in the Github site.
+The jumping rule for each parameter is given in the Github site.
+The default jumping rule for $\alpha$ is \code{jump\_alpha = 1}.